NightmareSyndrome/OSSM-Mods/3D printed parts/README.md

 These parts have been designed or modded by the [KinkyMakers Discord community.](https://discord.gg/MmpT9xE)

 Generally, you can print these parts with 6 walls and 20% gyroid infill unless otherwise noted.
+Structural parts should be printed at 90% infill.